-I see where these 'Dances' could be 'Classical' Fiddle Tunes!
+These piano 'Dances' could be GREAT 'Classical' Fiddle Tunes!
 Most are only 1-2 minutes in length. 🤗

 According to Wikipedia, Yoshimatsu wrote 9 Opus of 'Pleiades Dances' - 7 interchangeable dances/movements in each Opus - 63 total!
 The total works are divided into 3 books.
 Originally all written for piano, the 7 movements of the 2nd Opus were also arranged for Violin, Flute & Piano.